Solinea/goldstone-server/README.md

 If you have a specific feature request or bug report, please submit it as an issue on this project's Issues page.

-If you're working on the codebase and have a coding question, or a question about Goldstone internals, post your question to the **goldstone-dev** Google Group.
+If you're working on the codebase and have a coding question, or a question about Goldstone internals, post your question to the **goldstone-dev** Google Group, or join the **#goldstone** IRC channel on freeenode.

 All pull requests should be submitted to the master branch.
 They should include unit tests where feasible, and additional or updated documentation if appropriate.